arrow_back

 In the next section you'll have an opportunity to test some of the settings you've created for your Agent.
 If you're running out of time, go as far as you can.
 The next section will not be part of your lab's score.

 Task 7.
-Optional: Testing the agent with Dialogflow CX phone gateway
+Optional: Testing the agent with Conversational Agents phone gateway

-Dialogflow CX can be integrated with various conversation and telephony providers either directly through the 1-click Integrations in the Dialogflow Console or via the Dialogflow CX API.
+Conversational Agents can be integrated with various conversation and telephony providers either directly through the 1-click Integrations in the Conversational Agent Console or via the Conversational Agents API.

-Dialogflow CX includes a preview feature called the Dialogflow CX Phone Gateway that provides a telephone interface to your agent.
-For this lab, you'll use the Dialogflow CX Phone Gateway.
+Conversational Agents includes a preview feature called the Conversational Agents Phone Gateway that provides a telephone interface to your agent.
+For this lab, you'll use the Conversational Agents Phone Gateway.

 Please note that this feature has limited functionality.
 Current limitations are as follows: